ryandaniels/ansible-role-iptables-docker-swarm/README.md

 ## Features

 * Works with Docker, and Docker Swarm (aka Docker SwarmKit).
 * Secure by default.
 Once configured, only Docker IPs can access all containers, and all other OS processes that have open ports on the server.
 * Simple as possible.
 The less iptables rules, the faster performance will be (in theory at least).
 * Automatic.
 No manually adding ports to the firewall config (if you use a trusted set of IPs)
 * Add "trusted" IPs that are allowed to communicate with all Docker containers, and all other OS processes that have open ports on the server.
 * Open specified Docker container ports, or the server's OS ports to the public (everyone) through the firewall, like SSH.
 * Interfaces can also be specified.
 By default all interfaces are filtered.
 You could filter specific network interface(s) and allow all other interfaces (only specify an untrusted interface).
 * Everything done in "offline" mode.
 So there should be no issues with Docker when iptables rules are activated.
 * You don't need to be an expert with iptables to use this.
-* Works with Docker Swarm's undocumented use of iptables and encrypted overlay networks. (iptables rules are appened to the INPUT chain).
+* Works with Docker Swarm's undocumented use of iptables and encrypted overlay networks. (iptables rules are appeneded to the INPUT chain).

 This solution is using `iptables` as the firewall, and `ipset` to allow iptables to have a list of IPs that are allowed. `ipset` also allows you to use a non-continueous range of IPs.